T-R3x3r/EYPOR-AI/README.md

 - **Error Handling**: Better execution error capture and user feedback
 - **Multi-Scenario Support**: Architecture ready for future scenario comparisons

-### **Workflow Diagram**
-The updated workflow diagram shows the new v2 agent structure with intelligent request classification and specialized processing paths, including the new file editing feature.
-The diagram is generated from the actual agent code and reflects the current implementation.

 ---